pymupdf/PyMuPDF-Optional-Material/docs/page.rst

-:meth:`Page.addSquigglyAnnot`    PDF only: add a "squiggly" annotation :meth:`Page.addStampAnnot`       PDF only: add a "rubber stamp" annotation :meth:`Page.addStrikeoutAnnot`   PDF only: add a "strike-out" annotation :meth:`Page.addTextAnnot`        PDF only: add comment and a note icon :meth:`Page.addUnderlineAnnot`   PDF only: add an "underline" annotation :meth:`Page.addWidget`           PDF only: add a PDF Form field :meth:`Page.bound`               rectangle of the page :meth:`Page.deleteAnnot`         PDF only: delete an annotation :meth:`Page.deleteLink`          PDF only: delete a link :meth:`Page.drawBezier`          PDF only: draw a cubic Bézier curve :meth:`Page.drawCircle`          PDF only: draw a circle :meth:`Page.drawCurve`           PDF only: draw a special Bézier curve :meth:`Page.drawLine`            PDF only: draw a line :meth:`Page.drawOval`            PDF only: draw an oval / ellipse :meth:`Page.drawPolyline`        PDF only: connect a point sequence
+:meth:`Page.addSquigglyAnnot`    PDF only: add a "squiggly" annotation :meth:`Page.addStampAnnot`       PDF only: add a "rubber stamp" annotation :meth:`Page.addStrikeoutAnnot`   PDF only: add a "strike-out" annotation :meth:`Page.addTextAnnot`        PDF only: add a comment :meth:`Page.addUnderlineAnnot`   PDF only: add an "underline" annotation :meth:`Page.addWidget`           PDF only: add a PDF Form field :meth:`Page.bound`               rectangle of the page :meth:`Page.deleteAnnot`         PDF only: delete an annotation :meth:`Page.deleteLink`          PDF only: delete a link :meth:`Page.drawBezier`          PDF only: draw a cubic BÃ©zier curve :meth:`Page.drawCircle`          PDF only: draw a circle :meth:`Page.drawCurve`           PDF only: draw a special BÃ©zier curve :meth:`Page.drawLine`            PDF only: draw a line :meth:`Page.drawOval`            PDF only: draw an oval / ellipse :meth:`Page.drawPolyline`        PDF only: connect a point sequence